HMS Stirling Castle (M01): History

-MV Island Crown
+Island Crown

-The ship operated as the offshore support vessel MV Island Crown for Island Offshore from March 2013 until July 2017 under the flag of the Bahamas and registered in Nassau.
+The ship operated as the offshore support vessel Island Crown for Island Offshore from March 2013 until July 2017 under the flag of the Bahamas and registered in Nassau.
 From July 2017 until March 2023 it sailed under the flag of Norway, registered in Ålesund.
 Designed by Rolls-Royce and built by Vard Brăila, Romania the primary capabilities of the Island Crown were to support subsea and offshore oil, gas, and renewable energy operations.

 Projects for which the Island Crown was deployed includes supporting and accommodating workers on the construction of the East Anglia Array offshore wind farm near the United Kingdom.

-RFA Stirling Castle
+Stirling Castle

-Owing to the UK's government's growing concern about protecting subsea infrastructure, and the 2022 Russian invasion of Ukraine, the Island Crown was purchased by the UK's Ministry of Defence in February 2023 to be converted into a platform for mine countermeasure operations, to be operated by the Royal Fleet Auxiliary and have pennant number M01.
-Initial conversion for naval service was conducted at HMNB Devonport in Plymouth, UK.
+Owing to the UK's government's growing concern about protecting subsea infrastructure, and the 2022 Russian invasion of Ukraine, the Island Crown was purchased by the Ministry of Defence in February 2023 to be converted into a platform for mine countermeasure operations, to be operated by the Royal Fleet Auxiliary and have pennant number M01.
+Initial conversion for naval service was conducted at HMNB Devonport.
 The primary focus of the Stirling Castle is as a trials platform to act as an offshore forward operating base, deploying Mine Countermeasures Maritime Autonomous Systems (MCM MAS), and drones to protect offshore subsea infrastructure.
 It will also be used as a platform for training RFA personnel on MCM MAS operations.
 For the employment of unmanned systems, the ship incorporates a crane with a safe working load of 10 tonnes at a 34m radius and 5 tonnes at a 40m radius.
 The ship's conversion was said to have been completed in May 2023 and she began sea trials prior to assuming her new role.

-In July 2023, the ship conducted its first trials with three of the Navy's autonomous vessels: Royal Navy motor boats Apollo, Hydra and Hazard.
+In July 2023, the ship conducted its first trials with three of the navy's autonomous vessels: Royal Navy motor boats Apollo, Hydra and Hazard.
 In December it was reported that the ship has been engaged in few activities since those initial trials.
 Her formal naming ceremony was delayed until Spring 2024 with reports suggesting that she might have to undergo docking in order to correct certain defects.
 However, from January to March 2024 Stirling Castle was reported to have undertaken additional operational sea training in preparation for work with the Mine and Threat Exploitation Group at the Clyde naval base.
 In April 2024, in a ceremony attended by Prince Edward, Duke of Edinburgh, the ship formally entered service with the RFA.

 In August 2024 it was revealed that the ship's crane was damaged and therefore was unable to launch or recover boats.
 This rendered it ineffective in its main role.

-While the crane defect was reported to have been repaired by October, a serious manpower shortage in the RFA meant that the ship remained effectively inactive.
+While the crane defect was reported to have been repaired by October, a serious workforce shortage in the RFA meant that the ship remained effectively inactive.
 She was reportedly temporarily replaced in the MCM command and support role by the Marine Services vessel Northern River.